 How do I show my council where a cycle lane is needed?

-You can also see what (if anything) your council’s doing on our active travel intervention map, and in England use the Rapid Cycling Prioritisation Tool to help identify where cycle lanes might be most needed.
+You can also see what (if anything) your council’s doing on the active travel intervention map, and in England use the Rapid Cycling Prioritisation Tool to help identify where cycle lanes might be most needed.

 To help you with these maps and tools, we’ve set our some questions and answers to explain how they work, how they can help, and what you can do to engage with your council and press for more space for social distancing.